Rheumatoid Arthritis (RA)

 Other extra-articular signs include vasculitis causing leg ulcers or mononeuritis multiplex, pleural or pericardial effusions, pulmonary infiltrates or fibrosis, pericarditis, myocarditis, lymphadenopathy, Felty syndrome, Sjögren syndrome, scleromalacia, and episcleritis.
 Involvement of the cervical spine can cause atlantoaxial subluxation and spinal cord compression; subluxation may worsen with extension of the neck (eg, during endotracheal intubation).
 Importantly, cervical spine instability is most often asymptomatic.

 RFs, antibodies to human gamma-globulin, are present in about 70% of patients with RA.
-However, RF, often in low titers (levels can vary between laboratories), occurs in patients with other diseases, including other connective tissue diseases (eg, SLE), granulomatous diseases, chronic infections (eg, viral hepatitis, bacterial endocarditis, TB), and cancers.
+However, RF, often in low titers (levels can vary between laboratories), occurs in patients with other diseases, including other connective tissue diseases (eg, systemic lupus erythematosus), granulomatous diseases, chronic infections (eg, viral hepatitis, bacterial endocarditis, tuberculosis), and cancers.
 Low RF titers can also occur in 3% of the general population and 20% of the elderly.
 Very high RF titers can occur in patients with hepatitis C infection and sometimes in patients with other chronic infections.
-An RF titer measured by latex agglutination of >1:80 or a positive anti-CCP test supports the diagnosis of RA in the appropriate clinical context, but other causes must be excluded.
+An RF titer measured by latex agglutination of > 1:80 or a positive anti-CCP test supports the diagnosis of RA in the appropriate clinical context, but other causes must be excluded.

 Anti-CCP antibodies have high specificity (90%) and sensitivity (about 77 to 86%) for RA and, like RF, predict a worse prognosis.
 RF and anti-CCP values do not fluctuate with disease activity.
-Anti-CCP antibodies are notably absent in patients with hepatitis C who may have a positive RF titer.
+Anti-CCP antibodies are notably absent in patients with hepatitis C who may have a positive RF titer and joint swelling related to the viral infection.

 X-rays show only soft-tissue swelling during the first months of disease.
 Subsequently, periarticular osteoporosis, joint space (articular cartilage) narrowing, and marginal erosions may become visible.
 Erosions often develop within the first year but may occur any time.
 MRI seems to be more sensitive and detects earlier articular inflammation and erosions.
 In addition, abnormal subchondral bone signals (eg, bone marrow lesions, bone marrow edema) around the knee suggest progressive disease.

 If RA is diagnosed, additional tests help detect complications and unexpected abnormalities.
-CBC with differential should be obtained.
-A normochromic (or slightly hypochromic)-normocytic anemia occurs in 80%; Hb is usually > 10 g/dL.
-If Hb is ≤ 10 g/dL, superimposed iron deficiency or other causes of anemia should be considered.
+Complete blood count with differential should be obtained.
+A normochromic (or slightly hypochromic)-normocytic anemia occurs in 80%; hemoglobin is usually > 10 g/dL (100 g/L).
+If hemoglobin is ≤ 10 g/dL (100 g/L), superimposed iron deficiency or other causes of anemia should be considered.
 Neutropenia occurs in 1 to 2% of cases, often with splenomegaly (Felty syndrome).
 Acute-phase reactants (eg, thrombocytosis, elevated ESR, elevated CRP) reflect disease activity.
 A mild polyclonal hypergammaglobulinemia often occurs.
 ESR is elevated in 90% of patients with active disease.

 Validated measures of disease activity include the Rheumatoid Arthritis Disease Activity Score DAS-28 and Rheumatoid Arthritis Clinical Disease Activity Index.

 Synovial fluid examination is necessary with any new-onset effusion to rule out other disorders and differentiate RA from other inflammatory arthritides (eg, septic and crystal-induced arthritis).
-In RA, during active joint inflammation, synovial fluid is turbid, yellow, and sterile, and usually has 10,000 to 50,000 WBCs/μL; PMNs typically predominate, but > 50% may be lymphocytes and other mononuclear cells.
+In RA, during active joint inflammation, synovial fluid is turbid, yellow, and sterile, and usually has white blood cell counts 10,000 to 50,000/mcL (10.0 x109/L to 50.0 x109/L); polymorphonuclear leukocytes typically predominate, but > 50% may be lymphocytes and other mononuclear cells.
 Crystals are absent.

-RF can be nonspecific and is often present in several autoimmune diseases; the presence of anti-CCP antibodies is more specific for RA.
+RF can be nonspecific and is often present in several autoimmune diseases; the presence of anticyclic citrullinated peptide (anti-CCP) antibodies is more specific for RA.
 For example, hepatitis C can be associated with an arthritis similar to RA clinically and that is RF-positive; however, anti-CCP is negative.

 Some patients with crystal-induced arthritis may meet criteria for RA; however, synovial fluid examination should clarify the diagnosis.
 The presence of crystals makes RA unlikely.
 Joint involvement and subcutaneous nodules can result from gout, cholesterol, and amyloidosis as well as RA; aspiration or biopsy of the nodules may occasionally be needed.

-SLE usually can be distinguished if there are skin lesions on light-exposed areas, hair loss, oral and nasal mucosal lesions, absence of joint erosions in even long-standing arthritis, joint fluid that often has < 2000 WBCs/μL (predominantly mononuclear cells), antibodies to double-stranded DNA, renal disease, and low serum complement levels.
+SLE usually can be distinguished if there are skin lesions on light-exposed areas, hair loss, oral and nasal mucosal lesions, absence of joint erosions in even long-standing arthritis, joint fluid that often has white blood cell counts < 2000/mcL (2.0 x109/L) (predominantly mononuclear cells), antibodies to double-stranded DNA, renal disease, and low serum complement levels.
 In contrast to RA, deformities in SLE are usually reducible and lack erosions and bone or cartilage damage on imaging studies.

 Arthritis similar to RA can also occur in other rheumatic disorders (eg, polyarteritis, systemic sclerosis, dermatomyositis, or polymyositis), or there can be features of more than one disease, which suggests an overlap syndrome or mixed connective tissue disease.